SENATOR KAINE'S MESSAGE ON THE CORONAVIRUS

 I understand this is a time of great concern for many people.
-As the coronavirus continues to spread, I want you to know my staff and I are continuing to work tirelessly to serve Virginians and ensure the Commonwealth gets the federal support it needs.
+Amid Covid-19, I want you to know my staff and I are continuing to work tirelessly to serve Virginians and ensure the Commonwealth gets the federal support it needs.
 I encourage Virginians to call our office if they need assistance.
 Please know our casework and constituent services teams stand by ready to help.

-As I monitor the coronavirus outbreak in Virginia and across the nation, I want to share with everyone the steps Congress has taken so far to combat this public health threat, what I am fighting for moving forward, and what everyone can do at home to help keep their families and communities safe.
+As I continue to monitor the COVID-19 pandemic in Virginia and across the nation, I want to share with everyone the steps Congress has taken so far to combat this public health threat, what I am fighting for moving forward, and what everyone can do at home to help keep their families and communities safe.

 Congress has passed six important laws with bipartisan priorities to address this pandemic.
 In March, we first passed an $8 billion emergency funding bill to combat the coronavirus that included funding for diagnostic testing, vaccine development, and additional resources for state and local responders who are on the front lines of this pandemic.
 Virginia received more than $13 million of this federal funding to help cover the costs of preparations for this public health emergency.

 We then passed a second piece of legislation to provide emergency relief to workers and families, including paid sick leave and extended unemployment insurance.

 The third bill - the CARES Act - invested roughly $2 trillion in the U.S. economy and health system to address the coronavirus.
 This package includes my priorities to provide financial relief to working Americans who are losing earnings, support small businesses, assist state and local governments, strengthen our health care system, and ensure that funding for larger businesses is used to protect their employees.